 To learn more about how these eviction moratoria might apply to you, contact the City’s Tenant Helpline by calling 311 and saying “Tenant Helpline.”

-The hotline provides guidance on how to access city benefits or apply for assistance, free legal advice, and other resources available to help all New Yorkers—regardless of ZIP code, income, or immigration status—address tenancy issues during the COVID-19 crisis.
+The hotline also provides guidance on how to apply for city benefits and other resources to help all New Yorkers—regardless of ZIP code, income, or immigration status—address tenancy issues during the COVID-19 crisis.

 Services to prevent eviction